Panic Attacks in Children: What to Do and What to Avoid

 - Expresses thoughts of wanting to escape their feelings

-Start by speaking to your GP about a referral to children’s mental health services.
+Start by speaking to your GP or paediatrician about a referral to children’s mental health services.
 Waiting lists may be long, so you may wish to get online support to help your child at home in the meantime.

 What’s the Best Way to Prevent My Child’s Panic Attacks Long-Term?